pucheng-tan/WordFlow-wiki/home.md

 5. Track user strengths and weaknesses (between certain letters/combinations)
 6. Challenge users based on their weaknesses.
 a.
 On their weak letter combinations
-7. GUI enhancement: display as a 2D chasing game, with you "running" from the police by typing faster than them.
+7. GUI enhancement: display as a 2D chasing game, with you "running" from the police by typing faster than them
 a.
 Police speed is your previous speed
 b.
 Manually set police speed
 c.
 Start slow, go faster
+8. Change user language from English to a different language

 # Technology(s)